sjinnovation/CollabAI/README.md

    - **Send Request**: Click the 'Send' button to make the request.

    This will send a POST request to `http://localhost:8011/api/init` with the provided JSON  payload, creating a superadmin user with the specified details.

+   - **Site Setup**: Login with the superadmin credentials and set up your site by adding configs from your settings page, for ex.
+API keys, etc.

 ## Reference